Navori Labs unveils QL 2.7, the latest release of QL Software

 Bringing Content and Business Together

-“Navori Labs is the only true CMS supplier that also creates, rights and owns its own computer vision analytics platform,” said Weitzman.
+“Navori Labs is the only true CMS supplier that also creates, rights, and owns its own computer vision analytics platform,” said Weitzman.
 “QL 2.7 introduces the formal link between the two products.
-In addition to receiving real-tie data feeds from Aquaji to QL Player, users can now create logic statements inside the UI and tell the content when it should play.
+In addition to receiving real-time data feeds from Aquaji to QL Player, users can now create logic statements inside the UI and tell the content when it should play.
 By applying that logic and preloading media, Aquaji makes in-the-moment decisions and directs QL serve to appropriate media to the appropriate person.
 The integrated solution is effectively curating the playlist, which is a far more elegant approach than abruptly changing content manually on the fly.”

 Rewritten Player Software with Expanded Functionality

-“Our acquisition adds more than 25,000 live endpoints to QL-powered digital signage networks,” said Jerome Moeri, CEO, Navori Labs.
+“Our acquisition adds more than 25,000 live endpoints to QL-powered digital signage networks,” said Jerome Moeri, CEO, of Navori Labs.
 “By adding QL Player functionality to PlugNCast media players, we can streamline the process of moving these users from a legacy system to a more modern software environment.”

 Security and Programmability